Iran's Revolutionary Guard says it launches 2nd satellite

 The 2015 nuclear deal saw Iran put advanced centrifuges into storage under the watch of the International Atomic Energy Agency, while keeping its enrichment at 3.67% purity and its stockpile at only 300 kilograms (661 pounds) of uranium.

 As of Feb.
-19, the IAEA says Iran’s stockpile of all enriched uranium was nearly 3200 kilograms (7,055 pounds).
-Some has been enriched up to 60% purity — a short technical step from weapons-grade levels of 90%.
+19, the IAEA says Iran’s stockpile of all enriched uranium was nearly 3,200 kilograms (7,055 pounds).
+Some has been enriched up to 60% purity — a short technical step from 90%.

 Gambrell reported from Dubai, United Arab Emirates.